PFML frequently asked questions for employees

 Once your application is approved, you can expect weekly payments to begin 2-4 weeks after your leave begins.
 If your leave has already begun, you can expect your first payment to arrive 2 weeks after it is approved.
 After that, you will receive your payments every week.

 When you begin your paid family or medical leave, there is a 7-day waiting period before benefit payments start.
 You will not receive benefit payments during this waiting period.
-Also, these 7 days will count against your total available leave for the benefit year.
+Also, these 7 days will count against your total accrued leave for the benefit year.

 Changing your leave